Macrame kit

 Cord is an essential component of your macrame kit — it’s what you tie knots into to create your project.
 Since macrame cord comes in different sizes and colors, you’ll want to include a variety in your kit so you have options when it’s time to create.

 The GANXXET Curated Bundles are a great way to stock up on macrame supplies at a discount.
-Or, you can pick your own selection of cords.
+And the Curated Mystery Box is an even better deal.
+You can get $150 worth of fiber for only $99!

 • Cotton string: If you plan to make any jewelry or other delicate pieces, you’ll need some thin macrame string.